 At about 1:00 this morning, I suddenly had menstrual cramps and low back pain reminiscent of a bad period.
 I was already laying in bed, so I figured I’d just keep trying to fall asleep and maybe they’d go away.
 An hour later, they still were bad and keeping me awake so I decided to call my clinic’s 24-hour nurse line.
 Their concern scared me a bit and they gave me the number of the birth center at the local hospital.
 The nurse that I spoke with really freaked me out when she said that her gut reaction is that I need to come in immediately, but that I should consult the OBGYN on-call before doing so.
 I was patched through to her shortly after 2am and she instructed me to drink lots of water and lay down to see if it would go away.
 If it didn’t, I would need to come into the hospital.

-It’s been over a week since I received my Preggle Comfort Air-Flow Body Pillow by Leachco.
+It’s been over a week since I received my Leachco Preggle Comfort Air-Flow Body Pillow.
 I absolutely LOVE it.
 While it has a rather awkward shape that the hubster and I get a laugh out of, it does a fantastic job keeping my hips aligned at night and relieving hip and lower back pain.
 My old body pillow just wasn’t cutting it anymore and I was in desperate need of a thicker pillow to place between my knees to support my hip alignment.
 I was in pain morning and night.